viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-windows.md

 # [Azure portal](#tab/portal)

-1. Within the Azure portal, navigate to the "Provisioning" tab of your cache node and copy the provisioning command.
+1. Within the Azure portal, navigate to the **Provisioning** tab of your cache node and copy the provisioning command.
 1. Download the provisioning package using the button at the top of the Cache Node Configuration page and extract the package onto the host machine. **Note**: The installer should be in a folder that isn't synced to OneDrive, as this will interfere with the installation process.
 1. Open a PowerShell window *as administrator* on the host machine, then change directory to the extracted provisioning package.
-1. Set the Execution Policy to "Unrestricted" to allow the provisioning scripts to run.
+1. Set the Execution Policy to *Unrestricted* to allow the provisioning scripts to run.
 1. Create a `$User` environment variable containing the username of the account you intend to designate as the Connected Cache runtime account.

     For gMSAs, the value should be formatted as `"Domain\Username$"`.
 For Local User accounts, `$User` should be formatted as `"LocalMachineName\Username"`.